wavefrontHQ/docs/pages/doc/tracing_faq.md

   ```
   traceZipkinApplicationName = <Enter_Application_Name>
   ```
-  {% include note.html content="You cannot have more than 1 application sending traces to the same proxy because this configuration can override only one application name.
-Therefore, make sure to have 1 application per proxy."%}
+  {% include note.html content="You cannot have more than 1 application sending traces to the same proxy because this configuration can override only one application name."%}

 ## How do I send spans to Wavefront?